higherkindness/mu-scala/microsite/src/main/docs/index.md

 with default values are not supported properly, and enum fields are not supported at all.

+Most code samples in this documentation site use Scala 3 syntax.

 [Avro]: https://avro.apache.org/
 [FS2]: https://github.com/typelevel/fs2
 [gRPC]: https://grpc.io/